OctCarp/SUSTech_CS203-DSAA_2022f_Works/Lab-Bonus_1132/I_1079/readme.md

 ## Description

 In SUSTech, if you want to select a course, you have to learn the prerequisite course at first.
 As you know, Itakejgo wants to be a student in Department of CSE.
 He has to learn n courses.
 The prerequisite information is given.
 Please find a way to select courses.
 If there are multiple ways, print the one with minimum alphabet order.
 Besides, the information may be wrong.
-If you cannot find such a way to select courses, print “impossible” (without quotes).
+If you cannot find such a way to select courses, print “`impossible`” (without quotes).
 The courses are labeled from $1$ to $n$.

 Note: the input guarantees that no courses are required the same course twice.